Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies: Mutation impacts on SARS-CoV-2 antibodies

-Next, we study the BFE changes $\Delta\Delta G$ induced by 39 mutations on the SARS-CoV-2 S protein RBD for the antibody Fab 2-4 (PDB: 6XEY) in Figure~\ref{fig:6XEY_Fab_2-4}.
-Most mutations induce small changes in the thee binding free energies, while mutations, G485R and S494L, have large negative BFE changes.
-Overall, 27 out of 39 mutations on the RBD lead to negative BFE changes, which means 69\% of mutations will potentially weaken the binding between antibody Fab 2-4 and S protein.
-Particularly, mutation S477N on the RBD induces a negative BFE change with a high frequency of 3269.
-While some mutations leading to positive BFE changes, more mutations induce negative BFE changes with large magnitude.
+Next, we study the BFE changes ($\Delta\Delta G$) induced by {80} mutations on the SARS-CoV-2 S protein RBD for the antibody Fab 2-4 (PDB: 6XEY) in Figure~\ref{fig:6XEY_Fab_2-4}.
 Antibody Fab 2-4 shares a similar binding domain with ACE2 and thus is a potential candidate for the direct neutralization of SARS-CoV-2.
-However, BFE change predictions indicate that the mutations on S protein weaken the Fab 2-4 binding with S protein and make it less competitive with ACE2.
+Most mutations induce small changes in the binding free energies, while mutations, {E484K, E484Q, F486L, and F490S}, have large negative BFE changes.
+Overall, 38 out of 80 mutations on the RBD lead to negative BFE changes, which means 48\% of mutations will potentially weaken the binding between antibody Fab 2-4 and S protein. {For positive BFE changes, the largest value is only 0.55 kcal/mol and the average of positive BFE changes is 0.16 kcal/mol. } {However, many mutations with negative BFE changes have a very large magnitude, indicating that antibody Fab 2-4 was an immune product optimized with respect to the original un-mutated S protein.
+In general, the mutations on S protein weaken the Fab 2-4 binding with S protein and make it less competitive with ACE2 as most mutations strengthen the S protein and ACE2 binding.
+It is interesting to note that mutation E484K is the so-called South Africa variant.
+It indeed has a strong vaccine-escape effect. }

-In Figure~\ref{fig:7C8W_MR17}, we illustrate antibody B38 (PDB: 7C8W), which shares the binding domain with ACE2 as well.
-One can notice that only four mutations, R403S, F490S, L455F, and S494L, have the magnitude of BFE changes larger than 1 kcal/mol and all are negative BFE changes.
-The rest mutations have a small magnitude of changes.
-Mutation V483A has a frequency of 31 and small positive BFE changes.
-Interestingly, mutation S494L induces large BFE changes for antibodies B39 and Fab 2-4.
-Antibody B39 will reduce its competitiveness with ACE2 if mutations R403S, F490S, L455F, and S494L become dominant.
+In Figure~\ref{fig:7C8W_MR17}, we illustrate the mutation-induced BFE changes for antibody MR17 (PDB: 7C8W), which shares the binding domain with ACE2 as well.
+One can notice that four mutations, {L452R, E484K, F486L, F490S, and S494L}, have BFE changes less than $-1$ kcal/mol {as well as high frequencies}.
+The rest mutations have a small magnitude of changes. {Twenty seven out of 80 mutations have positive BFE changes with the largest value less than 0.25 kcal/mol.} {Our results indicate that antibody MR37 is likely to be isolated from patients at the early stage and thus, it was optimized based on an early version of SARS-CoV-2 virus.
+Mutations L452R, E484K, F486L, F490S, and S494L} will reduce its competitiveness with ACE2.